 |Reviewing Phase||Start Date||End Date|

-Students whose ACM SRC abstracts that are accepted as a result of the review, will be invited to make poster presentations at the conference.
-The top three to five poster presenters at the undergraduate and graduate levels will be invited to present their work.
-The top three will be recognized at the Saturday plenary.
+Students whose ACM SRC abstracts are accepted as a result of the review will be invited to make poster presentations at the conference.
+The top three to five poster presenters in each of the undergraduate and graduate levels, as determined by SRC judges, will then be invited to present their work orally.
+The top three in each category will be recognized at the Saturday plenary.